-- John W. Dower, War Without Mercy: Race and Power in the Pacific War (Pantheon Books) - Haruyo Taya Cook and Theodore F. Cook, Japan at War: An Oral History (The New Press) - Other articles, primary sources, secondary sources, videos, and other relevant materials will also be assigned and listed in the "Assignments" folders on Blackboard
+John W. Dower, War Without Mercy: Race and Power in the Pacific War (Pantheon Books) Haruyo Taya Cook and Theodore F. Cook, Japan at War: An Oral History (The New Press) Other articles, primary sources, secondary sources, videos, and other relevant materials will also be assigned and listed in the "Assignments" folders on Blackboard

-[Learning Assessments/Grading Rubric] Exams (x's 3)- 20% each, 60% of total grade Class participation- 15% Group Research Project and Presentation- 25%

-The Exams (3) are worth a combined 60% (or 20% each).
-These will be based on the material covered in the class, including the readings, lectures, and activities.
+[Learning Assessments/Grading Rubric] Exams (x's 2)- 30% each, 60% of total grade Class participation- 15% Group Research Project and Presentation- 25% covered in the class, including the readings, lectures, and activities.
 To do well, you will need to keep up with the readings and take good notes during all class sessions.
 The exams are a combination of identification items and essay questions.